Kori-Balboa/Obsidian-property-cache-fix/README.md

 It took about 2 days to find the solution and with help of ai i made this little "plugin"

 Like you said its better to build these things at core level rather than as plugin.
-metadataTypeManager and "finished"-event are internal, so i could get a use of it.
+metadataTypeManager and "finished"-event are internal, so i couldnt get a use of it.
 Instead Metadatacached.changed

 Tested circumstances: